 Freestanding Center – an independently incorporated CPE center whose primary mission is to provide programs of CPE through on-campus programs or through satellite program arrangements.

-Full Time Equivalent Student (FTE) – Students in a Unit of CPE Level I/ Level II or Supervisory CPE who are engaged in curriculum and ministry for at least 32 hours each week are considered full time.
-Students in an extended Unit of CPE who are engaged in curriculum and ministry for less than 32 hours each week, are considered part time students.
+Full Time Equivalent Student (FTE) – Students in a Unit of CPE Level I/ Level II or Certified Educator CPE who are engaged in curriculum and ministry for at least 32 hours each week are considered full time.
+Students in an extended Unit of CPE who are engaged in curriculum and ministry for less than 32 hours each week are considered part time students.
 For the purpose of the student to supervisor ratio-requirement (Standard 303.1), a part-time student is counted as .5 FTE, e.g., 4 part time students count as 2 FTEs.
 See Standards 308.1 and 308.9.1.

 Graduate Theological Degree or Equivalent – one of the following: